 - The content set out in the National Curriculum for each of the subjects.

 - The interests and needs of the children.

 - The core values of the school.

-We recognise the importance of Information Technology within the curriculum, and our IT resources are used to enhance children’s learning.
+We recognise the importance of Information Communication Technology within the curriculum, and our ICT resources are used to enhance children’s learning.
 Each child has access to a computer or tablet of their own.
 We have interactive whiteboards in every classroom.

 In addition to high-quality PE lessons, pupils are invited to take part in Cluster festivals, galas and competitions.
 All children from Reception to Year 5 have a weekly swimming lesson for three terms per year at Leek Swimming Pool.
 St Bartholomew’s was awarded Activemark status in 2010 by the DfES in recognition of the quality of its PE provision.

 A modern foreign language is taught to all KS2 pupils.

 In Religious Education, the emphasis is on Christianity but other religions are experienced throughout the child’s school life here.
 Daily assemblies focus on positive attitudes and values.
 RE is enriched by our relationship with St Bartholomew’s Church, with the children attending termly assemblies in church and taking part in services to celebrate the main festivals of the church year.

 The National Curriculum sets our the minimum content.
 At St Bartholomew’s Primary we make sure that children learn plenty of additional skills, knowledge and understanding.
 For example: